Before coming to class, please read our Policies page.

 - Clean bent arm, bent knee inverts on the ground (both silks together and also with split silks)

-- Outside knee hook into secretary (from the ground is ok)
+- Outside knee hook into secretary sequence (from the ground is ok)

 - Inside knee hook into swing seat (from the ground is ok)